-Quality of vision (such as eye health and clear view), which is important for improving a quality of our lives.
-Nikon Ophthalmology Solutions assists the early diagnosis of eye disease including diabetic retinopathy to lead vision loss and visual field defect.
+Quality of vision (such as eye health and clear view) is important for improving the quality of our lives.
+Nikon Ophthalmology Solutions assists the early diagnosis of eye disease including diabetic retinopathy that can lead to vision loss and visual field defect.

-The core is the ultra-wide field retinal imaging device from the Nikon Group's Optos provides.
-This device capture the fundus area with approximately 200˚ coverage simultaneously, which contributes to early diagnosis of fundus lesion.
-Also this provides non-mydriatic diagnosis, so the waiting time of approximately 30 minutes to 1 hour after applying instillation is eliminated.
-Patients receive various benefits such as allowing them to return to everyday life right after inspection.
+The core is the ultra-widefield retinal imaging device from the Nikon Group's Optos.
+This device captures an image of the fundus area with approximately 200˚ coverage simultaneously.
+The image contributes to early diagnosis of fundus lesions.
+The retinal images can be captured through 2mm pupils or non-mydriatic diagnosis, so the waiting time of approximately 30 minutes to 1 hour after applying instillation is eliminated.
+This approach is beneficial to patients because it allows them to return to everyday life right after inspection.

 Optical system employing an ellipsoidal mirror

-The technology of Optos ultra-wide field retinal imaging device is its unique optical system with a concave three-dimensional ellipsoidal mirror is used to scan laser light across the retina.
+Optos ultra-widefield retinal imaging device uses a unique optical system with a concave three-dimensional ellipsoidal mirror to scan laser light across the retina.
 The ellipsoidal mirror reflects the laser light through the pupil to scan the retina.
-A galvanometer mirror capable of reciprocating oscillation at high speed changes the angle of incidence of the laser beam during irradiation, enabling it to rapidly obtain high-definition images across an ultra-wide field of view.
+A galvanometer mirror capable of reciprocating oscillation at high speed, changes the angle of incidence of the laser beam during irradiation, enabling it to rapidly obtain high-definition images across an ultra-widefield of view.

 Using multiple laser lights for scanning

-To realize various observations, Optos technology incorporates two kinds of scanning laser (Red 633nm; Green 532nm) that cover different distances.
+To view various depths of the retina, Optos technology incorporates two kinds of scanning laser (Red 635nm; Green 532nm) that cover different distances.
 The green laser scans from the sensory retina to the pigment epithelial layers, while the red laser scans from the RPE*1 to the choroid.
 Also, high-end equipment employs a blue scanning laser for fluorescein vascular inspections*2.
 In this way, lesion areas can be determined easily.